Director, Yale Program on Climate Change Communication

 Michael Brune holds degrees in economics and finance from West Chester University in Pennsylvania and came to the Sierra Club from the Rainforest Action Network, where he served seven years as Executive Director.
 During his nearly three years as the Sierra Club’s Executive Director, the organization has grown to more than two million supporters, and its Beyond Coal campaign has been recognized as one of the most effective in environmental history.

-President, Natural Resources Defense Council (NRDC)
+Former President, Natural Resources Defense Council (NRDC)

 Frances Beinecke is the president of NRDC.
 NRDC, one of the United States’ most influential environmental action groups, uses law, science and the support of 1.4 million members and online activists to advance comprehensive solutions to today’s biggest environmental challenges.